OrchardCMS/OrchardCore/src/docs/reference/modules/Themes/README.md

 ### Loading the portfolio from the database

 When the url `/portfolio` is requested, a custom action is called to render the content item that is associated with this URL.
-The URL got associated with the portfolio thanks to the __Aurotoute__ part that provides this mechanism.
+The URL got associated with the portfolio thanks to the __Autoroute__ part that provides this mechanism.
 The autoroute registers a custom URL and stores the associated content item id.
 At this point the action will issue a database request to load the portfolio in its entirety, including the projects, as this is how it was modeled with the __Bag__ part.